Dallin H. Oaks: Early life

-From about age 10 to 16 Oaks and his younger brother and sister spent the school year in Vernal, Utah, and the summer in Payson, Utah, with his maternal grandparents while his mother pursued her graduate degree at Columbia.
-During these years his mother was a high school teacher in Vernal.
+From about age ten to sixteen, Oaks and his younger brother and sister spent the school year in Vernal, Utah, and the summer in Payson, Utah, with their maternal grandparents while their mother Stella pursued her graduate degree at Columbia.
+During the school year, Stella was a high school teacher in Vernal.
 Oaks obtained his first job at the age of twelve at a radio repair shop in Vernal sweeping the floors.
 He later worked as an engineer and announcer for stations in both Vernal (KJAM) and Provo (KCSU).
-He had obtained his first-class radio operator license in the spring of 1948.
+He obtained his first-class radio operator license in the spring of 1948.
+Oaks was involved in Boy Scouts and earned the rank of Eagle Scout at age fourteen.

-During his first two years of high school Oaks attended Uintah High School in Vernal, where he was on the football team, involved in debate, and played the oboe in the school band.
-At the start of his 11th-grade year, the Oaks family moved to Provo, where he chose to attend Brigham Young High School (B Y High) because it was smaller than Provo High School.
-At B Y High, he was again involved in football, track, playing the oboe in the band, and dramatic productions.
-Oaks graduated from B Y High in 1950.
+During his first two years of high school, Oaks attended Uintah High School in Vernal, where he was a member of the school's football and debate teams and played oboe in the school band.
+At the start of his eleventh-grade year, the family moved to Provo, where Oaks chose to attend Brigham Young High School (B.Y.
+High) because it was smaller than Provo High School.
+At B.Y.
+High, he was again involved in football, track, and dramatic productions and played the oboe in the band.
+Oaks graduated from B.Y.
+High in 1950.

-Oaks was involved in Boy Scouts and earned the rank of Eagle Scout at age 14.

 Education

 After high school, Oaks attended BYU, where he occasionally served as a radio announcer at high school basketball games.
 At one of these basketball games during his freshman year at BYU, he met June Dixon, a senior at the high school, whom he married during his junior year at BYU.
-Due to his membership in the Utah National Guard and the threat of being called up to serve in the Korean War, Oaks was unable to serve as an LDS Church missionary.
+Due to his membership in the Utah National Guard and the possibility of being called up to serve in the Korean War, Oaks did not serve as a full-time missionary for the LDS Church.
 In 1952, Oaks married Dixon in the Salt Lake Temple.
-He graduated from BYU in accounting with high honors in 1954.
+He graduated from BYU in 1954 with a bachelor's degree in accounting with high honors.

-Oaks attended the University of Chicago Law School on a full-tuition National Honor Scholarship, where he served as editor-in-chief of the University of Chicago Law Review during his third year.
-Oaks graduated with a Juris Doctor cum laude in 1957.
+Oaks then attended the University of Chicago Law School on a full-tuition National Honor Scholarship, where he was editor-in-chief of the University of Chicago Law Review.
+He graduated in 1957 with a Juris Doctor, cum laude.